-The importation and export of regulated wildlife is governed by federal legislation, particulary the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+The import and export of regulated wildlife is governed by federal legislation, particularly the Environment Protection and Biodiversity Conservation Act 1999 (Cth).

 Why Streeton Lawyers?